ajktown/docs/dev_consistency/diagrams/on-get-rituals-by-nickname.md

         As Mar 2, 2024, the ritual is not yet managed in the DB and has only default ritual.
         And therefore the current api simply gets all action groups and group them into the default ritual. end note
-      api -> db: Get User by nickname activate db
+      api -> user_service: Get User by nickname activate user_service
+        user_service -> db: Search user by nickname activate db
-        api <- db: Return user
+          user_service <- db : Return user
         deactivate db
+        api <- user_service: Return user domain
-      break if user not found with such nickname OR user has not made their rituals public fe <- api: Returns 404
+        break if user not found with such nickname OR user has not made their rituals public api <- user_service: Throw NotExistOrNoPermissionError
+          fe <- api: Pass NotExistOrNoPermissionError
           note right
             For the privacy sake, you should not tell the details and just return 404 The error message should be
             "No such user or the user has not make their rituals public." end note
           user <- fe: Tells user that there is no such user or not public end break
+      deactivate user_service
       api -> db: Get Action Group Docs activate db
         api <- db: Return action group docs